hammerheim-game/hammerheim-rules/4-magic.md

 D6 Result
 1 Wither Difficulty 7
 The power of pestilence suffuses the hands of the Chanter, bringing contagion and suffering to the touch.
 The Chanter selects one model in base contact.
-This model suffers D3 Strength 6 hits, with no armour save possible.
+This model suffers D3 Strength 6 hits, with no armor save possible.
 2 Children of the Horned Rat Difficulty Auto
 The Sorcerer raises his paws and calls upon the Father of the Skaven to send forth his servants.
 This spell must be used before the game, and may only be used once.
 When cast, the spell summons D3 Giant Rats,